Flight 19: Navigation training flight

 Flight 19 undertook a routine navigation and combat training exercise in TBM-type aircraft.
-The assignment was called "Navigation problem No. 1", a combination of bombing and navigation, which other flights had completed or were scheduled to undertake that day.
-The flight leader was United States Navy Lieutenant Charles Carroll Taylor, who had about 2,500 flying hours, mostly in aircraft of this type, while his trainee pilots each had 300 total, and 60 flight hours in the Avenger.
-Taylor had completed a combat tour in the Pacific theater as torpedo bomber pilot on the aircraft carrier USS Hancock and had recently arrived from NAS Miami where he had also been a VTB (torpedo-bombing plane) instructor.
+The assignment was called "Navigation problem No. 1", a combination of bombing and navigation that other flights had completed or were scheduled to undertake that day.
+The flight leader, Lieutenant Charles Carroll Taylor, had about 2,500 flying hours, mostly in aircraft of this type, while his trainee pilots each had 300 total and 60 flight hours in the Avenger.
+Taylor had completed a combat tour in the Pacific theater as a torpedo bomber pilot on the aircraft carrier USS Hancock and had recently arrived from NAS Miami where he had also been a VTB (torpedo-bombing plane) instructor.
 The student pilots had recently completed other training missions in the area where the flight was to take place.
 They were U.S. Marine Captains Edward Joseph Powers and George William Stivers, U.S. Marine Second Lieutenant Forrest James Gerber and USN Ensign Joseph Tipton Bossi.

 The aircraft were three TBM-1Cs (BuNo 45714, 'FT3'; BuNo 46325, 'FT81'; BuNo 73209, 'FT117'), one TBM-1E (BuNo 46094, 'FT36'); and one TBM-3 (BuNo 23307, 'FT28').
 Each aircraft was a version of the Grumman TBF Avenger, built by General Motors' Eastern Aircraft Division under wartime production license.
 Under the U.S. Navy aircraft designation system used during World War II, Grumman-built Avengers were designated TBF and GM-built aircraft such as these were designated TBM.
 Each was fully fueled, and during pre-flight checks, it was discovered they were all missing clocks.
 Navigation of the route was intended to teach dead reckoning principles, which involved calculating, among other things, elapsed time.
-The apparent lack of timekeeping equipment was not a cause for concern as it was assumed each man had his own watch.
+The apparent lack of timekeeping equipment was not a cause for concern, as it was assumed each man had his own watch.
 Takeoff was scheduled for 13:45 local time, but the late arrival of Taylor delayed departure until 14:10.
-Weather at NAS Fort Lauderdale was described as "favorable, sea state moderate to rough".
-Taylor was supervising the mission, and a trainee pilot had the role of leader out front.
+The weather at NAS Fort Lauderdale was described as "favorable, sea state moderate to rough".